apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 for each released version e.g. :subst-code:`constraints-|version|`.
 This way, we keep a tested and working set of dependencies.

 Those "known-to-be-working" constraints are per major/minor Python version.
 You can use them as constraint files when installing Airflow from PyPI.
-Note that you have to specify correct Airflow and Python versions in the URL.
+Note that you have to specify the correct Airflow and Python versions in the URL.

 You can create the URL to the file substituting the variables in the template below.